The 3 reasons why students don't read in English

 Give them something to read as homework

-Instead of telling to find something to read in English, give them an article to read as homework once a week.
-It doesn't have to be a printed copy, you can just give the URL/web page address of an article you want them to read.
+Instead of telling them to find something to read in English, give them an article to read as homework once a week.
+It doesn't have to be a printed copy, you can just give them either a PDF file or the URL/web page address of an article you want them to read.
 Give this to them in addition to the normal homework you would normally do.

-You'll find by doing this that the majority of your students will do it.
-But to make sure that they do, begin the following class you gave it to them by getting them to talk about what they read in pairs or small groups (it also helps their speaking too).
+You'll find by doing this that many of your students will do it.
+But to make sure that the majority do, begin the following class you gave it to them by getting them to talk about what they read in pairs or small groups (it also helps their speaking too).
 Once they know they always have to do this, the majority of even the lazy or busy students will regularly read the article you give them.

 Finding the material to give them